itsSanalog/sanalog.net/sanastro/src/content/reviews/music/maggot.md

 # James Deen You Let Us Down

 lol?
-This relatively slower, calmer track requires some research to appreciate.
+This relatively slower, calmer track requires some context to appreciate.
 It's a funny surfy tune per se, but provides a deeper insight to the humans behind the voices and instruments. *Maggot* being a debut album, the track does a fine job at introducing you to Dazey and the Scouts.

 <p class="point"><span class="point title">Flavour</span><span class="point number">2</span><span class="point title">Technique</span><span class="point number">C</span></p>